This is the 2013 Constitution. One may wish to visit the current [[Constitution]] or the [[2012 Constitution]] to see what’s changed.

 – Open books of finances will be available to all organization members.

-– A Treasurer accountable to the movement will be elected by the group.
-Treasurer will be tasked with collecting dues and dispersing money in line with organizational directives and on organizational projects.
+– The Central Committee will be accountable to the movement and will be elected by the group.
+The Central Committee will be tasked with collecting dues and dispersing money in line with organizational directives and on organizational projects.

 – Voting on group policy and decisions will be contingent on being in good standing with the organization vis-a-vis the above membership requirements.
 Folks who do not want to contribute either time or money can be involved, but will not have voting privileges.